sjorek/goatee-script.js/README.md

 and compiled to “ordinary” javascript.
 Sounds complicated ?
 It isn't !
 Look at the following example:

-- Javascript:
+Javascript:

     (function() { var test = 1 + 2 * 3 ; return test })();

-- Coffeescript:
+Coffeescript:

     do -> test = 1 + 2 * 3

-- Goateescript:
+Goateescript:

     test = 1 + 2 * 3

-All three examples are equivalent, the first two are just indentical and all of them return … guess what ? … the number 7 !
+All three examples are equivalent and all of them return the number *7*.

 As “[goatee-js](http://sjorek.github.io/goatee-js)” provides attributes to map data into markup, I decided the best way to go would be a language that is